bramus/js-pagination-sequence/README.md

 ## Usage / Example

-This library contains an algorithm to generate an array of pagination entries.
+This library comes as an ES Module and exposes a function/algorithm to generate an array of pagination entries.

 ```js
 import { generate } from '@bramus/pagination-sequence';